HISTORY © www.rt66pix.com

 She's posing for a snapshot over the exact spot of the Golden Spike Ceremony in UT some 150 years earlier.
 This is now a National Park Service site, the locomotives, tracks and ties are modern replacements.

 1) The locomotive on our right is a replica of Union Pacific's 119 which traveled west over newly-laid tracks from Omaha NE.
-The locomotive on our left is a replica of Central Pacific's Jupiter which steamed east over newly-laid tracks from Sacramento CA. But the original Jupiter was built in Schenectady NY before the tracks existed...how did it get to CA?
+The locomotive on our left is a replica of Central Pacific's Jupiter which steamed east over newly-laid tracks from Sacramento CA. But the original Jupiter was built in Schenectady NY before the tracks (or roads) existed...how did it get from NY to CA?

 2) The single set of tracks replicated above was the country's only rail link for 12 years, but trains ran in both directions...how was that done?